traysonkelii/python_grpc/README.md

 This lab was implemented via `python 3.8.5`.

 ## How to use
 - Place a formatted json file named `input.json` in the root directory (note that one is already provided in this repository).
-The json object should contain an equal number of customer and branch processes.
-There should be a one to one mapping between `customer id` and `branch id`.
 All starting `balance`'s of any `branch` referenced should be the same amount upon starting the application. (example can be found below)
 - run the following sequences of python commands from the root directory to execute the program to initialize the branches:
 ```
 # generates the pb2 files